bryanaustin/mtlsproxy/README.md

 * Configuration files in [toml](https://github.com/BurntSushi/toml) format
 * mtls can run at the ingress end, egress end or both
 * Can run multiple proxies in a single instance
+* Not HTTP specific, works with any protocol

 ## Configuration via Environmental Variables
 mtlsproxy uses multiple named profiles to set up configurations.
 The syntax for each starts with `MTLSPROXY_PROFILE_`, then has the profile name and a suffix for the specific option of that profile.
 For example: